These delicious salmon muffins are substantial and very filling. They are excellent as a main course or as a filling snack.

 These tasty little quiches are great as a meatless entrée, served with homemade tartar sauce and a side of vegetables such as steamed broccoli.
 They are very substantial and filling.
 Plan on serving two per person if you serve them as a main dish.

 Looking at these muffins today, I thought to myself that next time we have company, I’ll make them in a mini muffin pan.
 They would make great hors-d’oeuvres, served alongside tartar sauce for dipping.

 What about leftovers?

 Leftovers are perfect as a quick snack, either lightly warmed in the microwave on 50% power or even straight out of the fridge.
 You can keep them in the fridge, in an airtight container, for 3-4 days.

 I like having two of them, cold, for my lunch the next day, with some fresh cut veggies and quick pickles.

 More tasty recipes to make with canned salmon

 I love canned salmon and use it in many recipes.
-Another one that I really like are these tasty salmon cakes.
+Another recipe that I really like is this recipe for salmon cakes.
 They are quick and easy – perfect for a weeknight dinner!